oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 A: We are pleasantly surprised at the amount of interest we have been getting :) However, we have a limited amount of manpower, and hence may take a while to get back to you.
 Please be patient!
 If we haven't responded in more than a day or two, you can try pinging us again over chat or email.

+**Q: How can I get feedback on my project proposal before submitting it? **

+A: Please submit a *draft* proposal at our [GSoC Organization Page](https://summerofcode.withgoogle.com/organizations/5631832271880192/) and one or more organization members will try to review and leave comments on it (through Google Docs).
+The earlier you submit the draft, the more likely we will be able to review it.

 ## GSoC Proposal Template
 When proposing a project, please use the following template: